 Tanggu Tianjin, China Travel Guide

-Tianjin's history as an important harbor town and key northern gateway enriched its culinary traditions.
-Cuisine reflects both the hearty, wheat-based diet common in northern China and the abundance of fresh seafood from the Bohai Sea.
+Tianjin's history as an important harbor town and key northern gateway enriched its gastronomic traditions.
+Cuisine reflects both the hearty, wheat-based diet common in the north of China and the abundance of fresh seafood from the Bohai Sea.

-Ingredients: Expect stress on fresh seafood (shrimp, crabs, fish, clams).
+Ingredients: Expect stress on newly caught seafood (shrimp, crabs, fish, clams).
 Other common ingredients include local vegetables, fermented bean paste (tianmianjiang), sesame oil, vinegar, garlic, and ginger.
 Wheat flour forms the foundation for many dishes.

 Tianjin cuisine often a balance of savory (often salty), umami, and occasionally sweet or sour notes.
 Deep-fried items popular, contributing to a rich texture.